unaxlasa/Water-Tank-Project/README.md

 [Here](https://github.com/unaxlasa/Water-Tank-Project/blob/main/README.md) the link to the Readme file.

 ## Project objectives
 The objective of this project is to control a water tank using ATMega328p microcontroller and C language .
 In order to do so, we have to use some sensor to measure the level of the water, check the rain.
 Also, we are going to use a water-pump, when the level of the water is low, we will pump water into the tank.
-We will have a butterfly valve at the output pipe, in order to regulate the water flow; if its raining the valve woul be half open (45º), if the tank is full the valve will be full open (90º).
+We will have a butterfly valve at the output pipe, in order to regulate the water flow.
 We will have a LCD to display and manipulate all the variables of the tank.
 ## Circuit Diagram and Flowchart
 **Circuit Diagram**